-The ELBO objective in Equation \ref{eq:elbo_w} is defined over the conditional log-likelihood $\log p(x \mid y)$, and requires the addition of $\log p(y)$ to correspond to the log-marginal likelihood $\log p(x,y)$.
-However, since $\log p(y)$ does not depend on the variational distributions, including it in the objective has no effect on optimization.
-Still, we wish to ensure that the implicit marginal over $y$—as inferred from the latent representations, matches the true marginal $p(y)$.
+Equation \ref{eq:elbo_w} provides an evidence lower bound on the conditional log-likelihood $\log p(x \mid y)$.
+By adding $\log p(y)$, this bound extends to the joint log-marginal likelihood $\log p(x, y)$.
+Beyond optimizing this objective, we aim to ensure that the marginal distribution over $y$ implicitly induced by the latent representations is consistent with the true $p(y)$.

 To this end, we introduce an auxiliary classifier $g(y \mid z)$ as a form of posterior regularization \citep{ganchev2010posterior}.
-This classifier captures the residual predictive signal about $y$ contained in $z$, and is trained via the expected negative log-likelihood $-\mathbb{E}_{q(z \mid x)} \log g(y \mid z)$.
-If $z$ is indeed independent of $y$, then $g(y \mid z)$ will approximate the marginal distribution $p(y)$.
+This classifier captures the residual predictive signal about $y$ in $z$ and is trained by minimizing the expected negative log-likelihood $-\E_{q(z \mid x)} \log g(y \mid z)$.
+If $z$ is truly independent of $y$, then $g(y \mid z)$ will approximate the marginal distribution $p(y)$.
 By penalizing deviations from this behavior, we enforce the structural constraint $z \perp y$ in the learned representation.

-Note that for this term to effectively encourage $q_{z\vert x}$ to discard condition-specific information, the classifier $g_{y \vert z} \in \mathcal{G}$ must be optimized separately from the the rest of the model.
-This prevents degenerate solutions in which the third term is minimized without truly removing information about $y$ from $z$, for example, by collapsing $g$ to always predict a constant output, regardless of $z$.
+For this term to effectively encourage $q_{z\vert x}$ to discard condition-specific information, the classifier $g_{y \vert z} \in \mathcal{G}$ must be trained adversarially, with its own update step.
+This prevents degenerate solutions in which the loss is minimized without removing information about $y$ from $z$, for example, by collapsing $g$ to a constant predictor that ignores its input.

 Combining the three terms above, we define the objective

 which can be explicitly expressed as